The Beast in the East

 The Beast in the East was a professional wrestling live event produced by the American promotion WWE.
 It took place on July 4, 2015, at the Ryōgoku Kokugikan in Sumida, Tokyo, Japan.
 In addition to its live broadcast on the WWE Network streaming service, J Sports also carried the event live in Japan.

 Seven matches were contested at the event, with two of the matches shown exclusively on J Sports.
 The main event saw John Cena and Dolph Ziggler defeat Kane and King Barrett.
-In other matches, Chris Jericho wrestled his first televised match since Night of Champions in 2014, defeating Neville, Finn Bálor (in his "Demon" persona) defeated Kevin Owens to win the NXT Championship, and Brock Lesnar, for whom the event was named after, defeated Kofi Kingston.
+In other matches, Chris Jericho wrestled his first televised match since Night of Champions in September 2014, defeating Neville, Finn Bálor (in his "Demon" persona) defeated Kevin Owens to win the NXT Championship, and Brock Lesnar, for whom the event was named after, defeated Kofi Kingston.

 Production

 Background

 The American professional wrestling promotion WWE originally scheduled a house show event to be held on July 4, 2015, at the Ryōgoku Kokugikan in Sumida, Tokyo, Japan.
 The promotion then decided to air the event as a WWE Network special and titled it The Beast in the East due to the event featuring Brock Lesnar, whose nickname is "The Beast," and due to the event taking place in Japan.
 In addition to airing live on the WWE Network, the event also aired live on J Sports in Japan.
 Replays of the event aired on J Sports 4 in Japan with on demand viewing available on both the WWE Network and J Sports.
 To date, the show is the only time in WWE's history that an event was broadcast live from Japan.